 During the 2012 and 2013 field seasons, a number of environmental and engineering field studies took place for the proposed pipeline expansion.
 These programs took place throughout Alberta and British Columbia and involve the work of numerous teams in various disciplines and Trans Mountain is working with Aboriginal communities and Aboriginal groups to seek their participation in many of these studies.
 Data received will enhance knowledge of the environment along the pipeline corridor and the results are used to guide Project planning.
 Additional studies will take place throughout 2014.

 Traditional Ecological Knowledge Studies: These studies are currently underway and involve the collection of traditional knowledge from potentially affected Aboriginal communities through their participation within five disciplines: vegetation, wildlife, aquatics, archaeology and wetlands.
-Traditional Ecological Knowledge (TEK) studies are incorporated into the biophysical studies of the Environmental and Socio-Economic Assessment (ESA), used to assess the potential effects of a project on the environment and to design appropriate mitigation.
+Traditional Ecological Knowledge (TEK) studies are incorporated into the biophysical studies of the Environmental and Socio-Economic Assessment (ESA) used to assess the potential effects of a project on the environment and to design appropriate mitigation.
 Trans Mountain recognizes that Aboriginal communities maintain close ties to the land and the importance of integrating relevant TEK into the ESA.
-TEK compliments Western scientific knowledge and provides information for Project planning.
+TEK complements Western scientific knowledge and provides information for Project planning.

 Traditional Land Use Studies: These studies are currently underway with each potentially affected Aboriginal community based on interest, proximity and/or their assertion of traditional and cultural use of the land.
 Traditional Land Use (TLU) studies are undertaken on Crown land to provide information regarding the TLU activities that the participating Aboriginal community engages in, on the land.
 Information gathered is used to determine the potential effects the Project may have on the identified TLU area and the ability of the users to maintain the current traditional use of the environment; results are used to guide Project planning.